 They are the honor guests for which a classical concert will take place in one of the city’s markets and another one in a fortified church.

 Every aspect of this journey is traditional, supporting the local economy.
 It’s about people and feelings.

 A lot of work was done in order to make it real.
 Creating partnerships.
 Convincing the right people.
 Promoting in every way.
 Being confident that it will be a success no matter the obstacles.

 If you want to see Romania from a different point of view I truly recommend you to join us in our journey.
 It will be unforgettable.
-Click here to find more about the project.
+Click here to find out more about the project.

 Hopefully, we’ll see each other there!😊